cklunch/sandbox/arrow/nu_arrow.md

                          tabl='SWS_30_minute', hor='002', ver='501',
                          token=Sys.getenv('NEON_TOKEN'))

-`site`, `hor`, and `ver` are required inputs.
+`site`, `hor`, and `ver` are required inputs, and only allow for a single entry each.
 This prevents users from unknowingly calculating averages and other statistics across locations.

 `queryFiles()` is still in the package, so people can still figure out how to do more complicated and risky queries on their own, and it